coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/4_runtime_application_security_threats.md

 **Controls:**

-- See General controls, in particular section 1.4 _Controls to limit effects of unwanted model behaviour_ as those are the last defense
+- See [General controls](/goto/generalcontrols/), in particular section [Controls to limit effects of unwanted model behaviour](/goto/limitunwanted/) as those are the last defense
 - The below control(s), each marked with a # and a short name in capitals

 #### #PROMPTINPUTVALIDATION